Archimydes/backend-coding-challenge/backend-coding-problem.md

 **Note:** Feel free to add any additional details if needed.

-* Email id format validation needs to be done in login API
+* Email ID format validation needs to be done in login API

 ### Create Story:
 As a user of the platform I should be able to create a user story (i.e Ticket or Card) which will contain the information about the task which needs to be performed by the developer.
 A user story typically will contain :